04 Feb

 In the UK, your age and the status of your job will determine your hourly minimum wage

-Following conditions must be satisfied to get the National Minimum Wage:
+The following conditions must be satisfied to get the National Minimum Wage:

-- You should be at least be 25 years old to get the National Living Wage- the minimum wage is still applicable for employees aged 24 and under.
+- You should be at least 25 years old to get the National Living Wage- the minimum wage is still applicable for employees aged 24 and under.

-Speak to a competitive accountant in London to learn more about apprentices, minimum wage rules and how to make sure you are offering a salary which the businesses cash flow can sustain.
+Speak to a competitive accountant in London to learn more about apprentices, minimum wage rules and how to make sure you are offering a salary which the business’s cash flow can sustain.
 You can also view our cash flow forecasting guide to learn more about it.

 Current rates for the National Minimum Wage and National Living Age in the UK, if you want to are going to hire an employee and do not know the numbers: